Good Reading and Literature

 Mr. Bryson’s books always make me think, then smile.
 He has a style and sense of humor that I enjoy and interesting subject matter that appeals to me too.
 I listen to some of his recorded writings over and over, especially on planes with headphones.
 I’ve been caught more than once laughing out loud at some hilarious passage.
 He seems also to have an appreciation for the values of quality and durability.
-In one writing he remarks about the Uffington White Horse geoglyph that is carved onto a hillside in England and how it would not be there unless people took the time to maintain it.
+In one writing he remarks about the ancient Uffington White Horse hill carving.
+It is etched onto a hillside in England and it would not be there unless people took the time to maintain it.
 Apparently local folks, with no formal organization or assistance, have been doing so for 3,000 years.
 I find that kind of thing uplifting and marvelous.

 Three Men in a Boat – Jerome K. Jerome